COMING 2025

 I was already awake when the alarm clock under my pillow went off at 5:00 a.m.
 I quickly dressed, carefully walked up the stairs from the basement, and slipped out the back door.
 I didn’t want to wake my dad and siblings who were sleeping inside.
 Crickets were chirping as I left the house and the early morning sky was still filled with stars.
 I noticed that the birds hadn’t started singing yet.

 I took a deep breath and paused to look around; I think I was waiting for some sort of blessing or good luck omen.
-My heart hurt at the thought of leaving Tonya and Mark behind, because Dad had just settled us all into a house together.
+My heart hurt at the thought of leaving Tonya and Mark behind, because Dad had finally settled us all into a house together.

 But I knew I had to go.
 Standing in the dark, the familiar knot of distrust tightened in my stomach as I thought about my moms disappearance and the multitude of times my father abandoned me.
 His departures etched deep scars in my heart, leaving me in the grip of my abusive uncle and separated from my siblings.